Advice for International Travel During the Holidays

 - Your favorite snack (because who doesn’t love snacking on an airplane?)

-Keeping these six ideas in mind should leave you well equipped to enjoy your holiday travels.
-Have other suggestions of how to improve this list?
-Tweet at us with any suggestions and we will gladly add them.
+Keeping these ideas in mind should leave you well-equipped to enjoy your holiday travels.
+Have other suggestions for how to improve this list?
+Tweet at us with any suggestions, and we will gladly add them.

 Happy holidays from all of us at International Citizens!
 Safe travels – Boy voyage!
 Ciao!
 Salaam!
 Wiedersehen!
 Au Revoir!
 Bless!
 Snakkes!